 - 3 tablespoons maple syrup

-- 1 tablespoon tapioca (mix with 1 tablespoon water)
+- 1 tablespoon tapioca flour or starch (mix with 1 tablespoon water)

 Instructions